Register your asylum claim

 Screening in the UK

-You must make an appointment with the asylum screening unit if you’re already in the UK.
+You must call the asylum intake unit if you’re already in the UK.

 Monday to Thursday, 9am to 4:45pm